Introduction

 Once you’ve done the first two steps we’ve listed here, sorting your process into a hierarchical sequence will come easily.

-At this stage of process mapping, it’s time to select the right technique to display your information.
+At this stage of business process mapping, it’s time to select the right technique to display your information.

 Your topic and audience research will show you the density of information you need to fit into your process map, the relationships that have to be drawn out between different functions, and the visuals needed to clearly communicate what your team needs to do next.